EDIorg/ecocomDP/postgreSQL/README.md

 #EcoCom DP - posgreSQL
 ---

-Directory contains the postgreSQL implementation of EDI's design pattern for ecological community survey data (ecocomDP)

-ecocomDP is composed of 7 tables, which can be linked via their indexes.
+The ecocomDP model is specific to any one language.  ecocomDP is composed of 7 tables, which can be linked via their indexes.
 An RDB implmentation illustrates this well, but of course, there are other equally usable mechanisms (eg, R data frames).

+This directory contains the postgreSQL implementation of EDI's design pattern for ecological community survey data (ecocomDP)

 File: create_7tables_ecocomDP_postgres.sql